stefan-kolb/aoc-mgx-format/spec/body/actions/01-stop.md

 *:command*
 The command identifier for the action attack will always be `0x01`.

-*:selected_count*
+*:selection_count*
 The number of selected objects.
 If the action stops researches this will only be a single object.

 *obj_ids*
 The ids of the selected objects.
-This can be unit ids or the id of a building.
+This can be a unit ids, technology id or the id of a building.

 ## Examples